 The theory and history of the French short story through readings and discussions which reflect a period of French literature, a common theme, or the short story in the Francophone world.
+The course requires three contact hours with the professor and one contact hour of conversation with a native speaker of French each week.
 Conducted in French.